 What is the minimum wage in each state?

-This map shows the 2019 minimum wage in each state.
-For states without a minimum wage, the federal minimum wage applies.
-For more information on the minimum wage plans for each state, see below.
+For the five states without a minimum wage, the federal minimum wage applies.
+You can download a federal minimum wage poster in English (and nine other languages), along with minimum wage posters for any state in question.
+For more information on the minimum wage plans for each state, see the list below.

 Who is covered by the federal minimum wage?